HL7/codex-radiation-therapy/input/pagecontent/overview.md

+### Actors and Use Cases

+The CodeX Radiation Therapy (RT) Implementation Guide (IG) describes how to represent, model, and exchange radiation therapy information that is generated during a patient's radiation therapy, including prescription, planning and treatment.
+This FHIR IG is intended for any individual or system involved in a patient's journey that would directly benefit from receiving radiation therapy information.
+The intended actors include:
+* Patients
+* Radiation Oncology Providers
+* Other Medical Providers

+The intended use cases include:
+* Prescribing, Elaborating and Managing Radiation Therapy Treatment
+* Documenting Delivered Radiation Therapy Treatment

 ### Resource Profiles

 The following figure shows the main entities modelled in the scope of this IG for exchanging Radiotherapy Summary information between RT Systems and Hospital Information Systems.